pace-neutrons/Horace/documentation/user_docs/docs/manual/Binary_operations.rst

    e.g. operation between ``PixelDataMemory`` (pixels) and ``dnd`` object (image) is undefined.

 ``sqw`` objects contain both pixels and image information and this information is consistent.
-(See `Tips and Tricks`_ on more about this)  As top priority Horace object, ``sqw`` object may participate in operations with any other primary Horace object.
+(See `Binary operations manager`_ on more about this)  As top priority Horace object, ``sqw`` object may participate in operations with any other primary Horace object.

 For two objects to be able to participate in binary operation their image size and shape and ``pixel`` size (number of elements) must be equal.
 Other possibility is that some information (pixel or image) is missing.